Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

-\begin{proof} We know that the fundamental classes of the plus--cells form a basis of $H_*(X)$, hence their Poincar\'{e} duals form a basis of $H^*(X)$.
-Now we use Baum--Fulton--MacPherson's Grothendieck--Riemann--Roch theorem (see \cite[Theorem 18.3, (5)]{Ful}).
-We get that for any plus-cell $W_i\in X$ the homology class $(\ch(W_i) \td(X_i))\cap [X]$ is equal to the sum of $[W_i]$ and lower-degree terms.
-Therefore $\ch(W_i)$ is equal to the sum of the dual class of $[W_i]$ and higher-degree terms.
-Therefore Chern characters of the structure sheaves of plus--cells generate $H^*(X)$.
+\begin{proof} We know that the fundamental classes of the plus-cells form a basis of $H_*(X)$; hence their Poincar\'{e} duals form a basis of $H^*(X)$.
+Now we use Baum--Fulton--MacPherson's Grothendieck--Riemann--Roch theorem (see \cite[Theorem 18.3(5)]{Ful}).
+We get that for any plus-cell $W_i\in X$, the homology class $(\ch(W_i) \td(X_i))\cap [X]$ is equal to the sum of $[W_i]$ and lower-degree terms.
+Therefore, $\ch(W_i)$ is equal to the sum of the dual class of $[W_i]$ and higher-degree terms.
+Therefore, Chern characters of the structure sheaves of plus-cells generate $H^*(X)$.

-As the plus--cells are $\Hs$-stable by Theorem \ref{ABBst}, we get that $\ch$ is surjective when restricted to the Grothendieck group of $\Hs$-equivariant coherent sheaves.
-By \cite[Corollary 5.8]{Thomason} it is generated by the classes of $\Hs$-equivariant vector bundles and the conclusion follows. \end{proof}
+As the plus-cells are $\Hs$-stable by Theorem~\ref{ABBst}, we get that $\ch$ is surjective when restricted to the Grothendieck group of $\Hs$-equivariant coherent sheaves.
+By \cite[Corollary 5.8]{Thomason} it is generated by the classes of $\Hs$-equivariant vector bundles, and the conclusion follows. \end{proof}

 \begin{remark} We did not use the regularity of the action in the proof.
 In fact, it was enough to know that the fixed points of $\Ts$ are isolated.
-One could also argue the following in general case.
-By \cite[15.1, Example (2)]{Borel} a linear solvable group over $\C$ is split.
-Then the restriction $K^0_\Hs(X) \to K^0_\Ts(X)$ is an isomorphism \cite[Corollary 2.16]{Merk} and the restriction $K^0_\Ts(X)\to K^0(X)$ is a surjection \cite[Proposition 3.1]{Merk}.
-The Chern character is an isomorphism from $K^0(X)\otimes \C$ to $A^*(X)\otimes \C$ \cite[Theorem 18.3]{Ful} and the cycle class map $A^*(X)\to H^*(X,\Z)$ is an isomorphism due to the paving given by Białynicki-Birula decomposition \cite[Example 19.1.11]{Ful}.
-Therefore the (non-equivariant) Chern character gives a surjection $K^0_\Hs(X)\to H^*(X,\C)$. \end{remark}
+One could also argue the following in the general case.
+By \cite[Section~15.1, Example (2)]{Borel} a linear solvable group over $\C$ is split.
+Then the restriction $K^0_\Hs(X) \to K^0_\Ts(X)$ is an isomorphism, \textit{cf.} \cite[Corollary 2.16]{Merk}, and the restriction $K^0_\Ts(X)\to K^0(X)$ is a surjection, \textit{cf.} \cite[Proposition 3.1]{Merk}.
+The Chern character is an isomorphism from $K^0(X)\otimes \C$ to $A^*(X)\otimes \C$, \textit{cf.} \cite[Theorem 18.3]{Ful}, and the cycle class map $A^*(X)\to H^*(X,\Z)$ is an isomorphism due to the paving given by the Bia{\l}ynicki-Birula decomposition, \textit{cf.} \cite[Example 19.1.11]{Ful}.
+Therefore, the (non-equivariant) Chern character gives a surjection $K^0_\Hs(X)\to H^*(X,\C)$. \end{remark}

-\begin{lemma} The equivariant cohomology $H_\Ts^*(X)$ is generated, as a $\C[\ttt]$-algebra, by $\Ts$-equivariant Chern classes of $\Hs$-equivariant vector bundles on $X$. \end{lemma}
+\begin{lemma} The equivariant cohomology $H_\Ts^*(X)$ is generated, as a $\C[\ttt]$-algebra, by $\Ts$-equivariant Chern classes of\, $\Hs$-equivariant vector bundles on $X$. \end{lemma}

 \begin{proof} Recall that $\I$ denotes the maximal ideal of $\C[\ttt]$ cutting out the zero point.
 Since $X$ is equivariantly formal, we have an exact sequence